Mortgage rates just hit 5%. Here's how much more expensive that makes home ownership

 Here's how the numbers look for the typical home in the U.S.: The median price for a home has risen from $309,200 in December 2020 to $357,300.

-If you look at interest rates alone - the 2% rise in interest rates we've seen so far adds $115 to the monthly payment for every $100,000 you borrow on a 3o year loan.
+If you look at interest rates alone, the 2 percentage-point rise in interest rates we've seen so far adds $115 to the monthly payment for every $100,000 you borrow on a 3o-year loan.

 Online searches for "homes for sale" is down